scrapy-plugins/scrapy-zyte-api/README.rst

 <https://docs.scrapy.org/en/latest/topics/asyncio.html#installing-the-asyncio-reactor)>`_
 in the ``settings.py`` file as well:

-Here's example of the things needed inside a Scrapy project's ``settings.py`` file:
+Here's an example of the things needed inside a Scrapy project's ``settings.py`` file:

 .. code-block:: python